kiraoyd/tuberTrader/README.md

 # 5/5/2023 - ripping out typeORM and replacing with MikroORM

+To dump the current schema SQL to the console: pnpm mikro-orm-esm schema:create --dump

+OLDbackend is now depricated.
+New backend is running.

+To drop DB schema after changes to the models: pnpm mikro-orm-esm schema:drop --run then update it: pnpm mikro-orm-esm schema:update --run --fk-checks migrate to current point: pnpm mikro-orm-esm migration:fresh Then seed: pnpm mikro-orm-esm migration:fresh --seed

 # BIG DISCLAIMER: This project is still not up and running fully from Docker.
 You are
 welcome to give it a try in Docker, but so far the build has been failing for the backend